strohne/volker/README.md

 For best results, use sensible prefixes and captions for your Sosci questions.
 The labels come directly from your questionnaire.

+*Please note:* The values `-9` and `[NA] nicht beantwortet` are automatically recoded to missing values within all plot, tab and report functions.
+Missing control is on the list for the next package version.

 ## Index calculation

 Indexes (=mean of multiple items) can be added using `idx_add()`